rohitjha/ProjectEuler/README.md

 Efficient programming solutions to Project Euler (https://projecteuler.net/) problems.

 Programming languages in which solutions are provided: C, Haskell, Java and Python.
 More languages may be added later.

+The programs were executed on a machine with the following configuration:

+Processor: Intel Core i3-370M (2.4GHz)
+Memory   : 4 GB
+OS       : Arch Linux x86-64

+The compilers and interpreters used are listed below.

 C
 -